 Line Dancing originated in the USA, but has been transformed over the last 5 to 10 years and today is danced to a wide variety of music and not, as is often portrayed, just Country music.
 Dances to Country, Swing, Jazz, Rock, Classical all the way to the current chart toppers; there is something to suit everyone!
 It is also a brilliant place to meet and make many new friends.

 Line Dance Activities

 Classes are held at the Thatcham Memorial throughout the week (see Classes page).
-Each class is focussed a specific level of dancer; from Beginner, through to Improver and onto the Intermediate/Advanced level dancer.
+Each class is focussed a specific level of dancer; from Improver, through to Intermediate and onto Advanced level dancer.
 Every class features a new, “up to date” dance, with a revision of dances previously learnt and some “oldies” revisited.
 Step by step instruction is given for each dance, with calling, where required during the dance.